Skip to content

 }

-• Button and other events need to be added manually at the trigger, for example, Button onClick event, source code example reference ManualActivity.kt:
+• Button and other events need to be added manually at the trigger point.
+For example, take Button onClick event as an example, source code example reference ManualActivity.kt:

 view.setOnClickListener(new View.OnClickListener() {